Blue Nile Review: 150,000+ Diamonds Mean Plenty of Options in Your Price Range

 • Time-consuming — Blue Nile’s catalog is so vast that it’s going to take you a long, long time to find the perfect diamond.
 Many customers prefer an in-house experience where an expert can suggest products to them.

-Blue Nile Inventory/Features
+Blue Nile inventory

 Blue Nile has a reputation as a go-to for engagement rings and wedding bands.
 They’ve got more than 150,000 loose diamonds at any given time.